lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 ## Testing

-After a successful deployment, you can connect by using either [Remote Desktop Web Client](https://client.wvd.microsoft.com/arm/webclient/index.html), [Windows 365](https://windows365.microsoft.com/) or the [windows App](https://www.microsoft.com/store/productId/9N1F85V9T8BN?ocid=pdpshare) site and use one the of the test users (available in the `OrgUsers` OU).
+After a successful deployment, you can connect by using either [Remote Desktop Web Client](https://client.wvd.microsoft.com/arm/webclient/index.html), [Windows 365](https://windows365.microsoft.com/) or the [windows App](https://www.microsoft.com/store/productId/9N1F85V9T8BN?ocid=pdpshare) site and use one of the test users (available in `AVD Users` AD group in the `OrgUsers` OU).

 ## Technical Details

-If you want to know more about the `New-AzAvdHostPooledPoolSetup`, `New-AzAvdHostPersonalPoolSetup` and `New-AzAvdHostPoolSetup` main functions, you can read the paragraph else happy testing ;)
+If you want to know more about the `New-AzAvdHostPooledPoolSetup`, `New-AzAvdHostPersonalPoolSetup` and `New-AzAvdHostPoolSetup` main functions, you can read the paragraph otherwise good test ;)

 ### New-AzAvdHostPoolSetup

-Ths function is the core function of the script.
-It proceeds as follows:
+This function serves as the backbone of the script and operates in the following manner:

 - The required DNS forwarders are created in the Active Directory DNS (if not already present) for the Azure File Shared and the Azure Key Vaults.
 - The `AVD` Organization Unit (OU) is created in the Active Directory domain (if not already present).
-A GPO is created and linked to this OU is Active Directory is configured as the identity provider.
-If EntraID is choosen a deidcated Intune Configuration profile is created (The naming convention `[<HostPool Name>] AVD Policy` is used ).
+A GPO is created and linked to this OU if Active Directory is configured as the identity provider.
+If EntraID is choosen, a dedicated Intune Configuration profile is created (The naming convention `[<HostPool Name>] AVD Policy` is used ).
 The following settings are configured:
   - Network Settings
   - Session Time Settings
   - Enabing [Screen Capture Protection](https://learn.microsoft.com/en-us/azure/virtual-desktop/screen-capture-protection)